Garrafao/TokenChange/README.md

 In the following examples I will only use the lemmatized corpus and lemmatized test sentences (The ccoha corpora are available both, lemmatized and non-lemmatized).
 It is also possible to use non-lemmatized test sentences, which performed better (see [this Bachelor Thesis](#bibtex))

 Note that if you want to create self-trained, count-based token vectors for non-lemmatized sentences, the corpora on which the type vectors are trained on, has to contain non-lemmatized sentences too!
+The word2vec vocabulary only contains lemmatized words, so it can not be used on non-lemmatized test sentences.

-The other two models can handle both, lemmatized and non-lemmatized test sentences.
+BERT model can handle both, lemmatized and non-lemmatized test sentences.